garden-io/garden/docs/reference/module-types/kubernetes.md

 You can either (or both) specify the manifests as part of the `garden.yml` configuration, or you can refer to one or more files with existing manifests.

-Note that if you include the manifests in the `garden.yml` file, you can use [template strings](https://docs.garden.io/bonsai-0.13/using-garden/variables-and-templating) to interpolate values into the manifests.
+Note that if you include the manifests in the `garden.yml` file, you can use [template strings](https://docs.garden.io/bonsai-0.13/config-guides/variables-and-templating) to interpolate values into the manifests.

 If you need more advanced templating features you can use the [helm](./helm.md) Deploy type.

 Below is the full schema reference.
-For an introduction to configuring Garden modules, please look at our [Configuration guide](../../using-garden/configuration-overview.md).

 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.